• Have your air conditioning system checked by a licensed technician to ensure it is in good working condition.

 • Consider preparing light summer meals that do not require a lot of cooking.
 If possible, use an outdoor grill or microwave for cooking.

 • Consider using a ceiling fan with your window air conditioner to spread cooled air to other rooms.
-Be sure the air conditioner
+Be sure the air conditioner is large enough to help cool the additional space.

 • Install a whole-house ventilating fan in your attic or in an upstairs window to help circulate air.
 Although not a replacement for a central air conditioning system, a fan is an effective way to stay comfortable on milder days.